-Income tax revenue (IRPEF) is simulated at about 103% level over the different years.
+Income tax revenue (IRPEF) is simulated at about 101-102% level over the different years.
 The number of tax payers matches quite well that in administrative sources, but again the caveat about the comparison of the numbers related to taxpayers (in particular for the detailed tax components) should be borne in mind.

 The validation of each component of the income tax is presented in the tables below.

-Deductions and tax credit that cannot be simulated have been imputed using a calibration factor derived, by income bands, from external statistics.
-Some aggregates do not capture precisely the external statistics but given their size relative to the total tax revenue they do not affect the results substantially.
+In the current version of the model, the imputed deductions and tax credits are calibrated to external statistics referring to 2013 and lose a bit of precision over the years given that the calibration coefficient (in EUROMOD) is kept constant.
+However given their size relative to the total tax revenue they do not affect the results substantially.

-The regional additional income tax is overestimated by 1-2%, in line with the national IRPEF.
+The regional additional income tax is overestimated by 3-4%, probably due to the representation of the taxable income in the survey by regions.